sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 - Query generates: `WHERE product_line = 'Books'`
 - Returns revenue data successfully!

-**💡 Check the Cortex Search Query:**
+**💡 Check the Cortex Search Response:**
 1. After running the query, click on the **Response metadata** link at the bottom of the response
-2. Review the `cortex_search_queries` section to see how Cortex Analyst translated "book" to "Books"
+2. Review the `cortex_search_queries` section to see the answer retrieved by the Cortex Search service
-3. This shows you exactly how the fuzzy matching was performed
+3. This shows you what value "book" was matched to (e.g., "Books")

 **Question 4: Advanced Test ✅**
 > "Overall sales revenue in book and elec cat"